Eoghan Harris: Inside RTÉ for the Workers' Party

 During the 1970s until the start of the 1990s, Harris was for a time a central figure in shaping the current affairs output of RTÉ.
 He pushed the organisation towards a perspective heavily critical of Sinn Féin and the Provisional IRA.
 It was stated in the November 1997 issue of Magill magazine that he set up an RTÉ branch of the Workers' Party called the "Ned Stapleton Cumann", which gave the party considerable influence in RTÉ.
 Michael O'Leary, then leader of the Labour Party, commented that RTÉ current affairs coverage was "Stickie orientated", a reference to the Official IRA, from which the Provisional IRA had split in the 1970s.
 Those who supported Harris within RTÉ became known as "the brood of Harris".
 The tensions within the organisation, between journalists such as Mary McAleese and Alex White on one side and the Workers' Party members on the other, led to major disagreements at the station and to criticism of what was perceived as its anti-republican political agenda.
 Harris recruited Charlie Bird (then a member of Official Sinn Féin) and Marian Finucane to RTÉ in the 1970s.
+Joe Little was also a member as named in The Lost Revolution: The Story of the Official IRA & The Worker's Party.

 1990 presidential campaign

 The Labour Party and the Workers' Party jointly nominated former senator Mary Robinson to be their candidate for President of Ireland at the 1990 presidential election.
 While Harris's strategy proposal is thought, by some, to have been significant in the rebranding of Robinson, just how influential he was, remains a matter of much controversy.
 Robinson and her campaign team blamed him for a near-fatal change in tactics: having previously been non-combative in dealing with the controversies that had engulfed the recently dismissed Tánaiste Brian Lenihan, Harris pressured Robinson into going on the offensive on a live debate on the current affairs programme Today Tonight.
 This action was generally seen to have backfired horribly.
 Harris made three election videos for the Robinson campaign, and claims to have been responsible for a memorable line from her acceptance speech: "the hand that rocked the cradle rocked the system."
 Robinson won the election, becoming Ireland's first female President.
+However, Ruairi Quinn, credited him in his autobiography for the editorship of her three RTE broadcasts during that presidential election.